-Develop build strategies and define toolpath parameters for maximum surface quality, part density, and speed
+Define build strategies and toolpath parameters for maximum surface quality, part density, and speed

-Fill solid volumes with standard or custom structures to create unique material properties for your part
+Fill solid volumes with standard or custom lattices to create unique material properties

-Test how your optimized designs will perform using built-in Inventor Nastran simulation
+Test how your optimized designs will perform using built-in Autodesk Inventor Nastran simulation

-Use multiscale modeling to predict the thermal and mechanical response of parts and help reduce build failures
+With metal powder bed fusion (MPBF) and direct energy deposition (DED), use multiscale modeling to simulate the thermal and mechanical response of parts and help reduce build failures

 Automatically verify and optimize lattice and skin elements to meet load requirements and reduce weight